 In the links and posts below you will find a massive amount of documentation validating the claims concerning religion in part 1 of the first "Zeitgeist" movie (2007), with primary sources and scholar commentary on them; at least with regards to that which cited as its source the work by Acharya S/D.M.
 Murdock.
 Acharya had no part in the creation of any of the Zeitgeist movies beyond sharing some images for part 1.
-Peter Joseph did use a significant amount of her work though, and he asked for a quick consultation at the last minute, (ONLY FOR PART 1 and it dealt mainly with the contributions that came from her own work, not that of others
+Peter Joseph did use a significant amount of her work though, and he asked for a quick consultation at the last minute, (ONLY FOR PART 1 and it dealt with the contributions that came from her own work, not that of others

-some of Acharya's requests got changed while others did not - it was Peter Joseph's project) which resulted in the
+some of Acharya's requests got changed while others did not - it was Peter Joseph's project not Acharya's) which resulted in the

 version of part 1.
 She had nothing to do with any other parts, other movies or the movement.
 She cannot be expected to vouch for any material in Zeitgeist that did not originally come from her work.

 , is only around 25 minutes long and is merely a basic introduction into the world of comparative religion, mythology and astrotheology.
 Zeitgeist has been translated into nearly 3 dozen languages and has received over 300 million online views worldwide (as of 2013) - so there's clearly quite a bit of interest in this subject.